Probing short-range gravity using quantum reflection: Implementation

 The sensitivity of the interferometer will depend on how accurately the fringe phase can be determined, which is likely to be limited by the interaction noise described above.
 We suppose here that the atom number can be measured with 1\% accuracy, corresponding to phase noise of 0.1~rad.
 By averaging on the order of $10^4$ measurements, the sensitivity can be reduced to about 1 mrad, which we take as a practical limit.
 Assuming an experimental rate of 250 runs per day, this could be achieved in a two-month measurement campaign.
+Any other noise sources that fluctuate from run to run can also be averaged over, so they will not impact the sensitivity so long as the variations are small compared to those from the interaction effect.